 - 1. John Rothwell is not a member of the Audit & Risk Committee. - 2.
-Patrick Gregg attends Board meetings as a Director but Committee meetings as a guest as he is not a member of either Committee.
+Giles Everist resigned from his position as Independent Director in December 2022. - 3.
+Patrick Gregg attends Board meetings as a Director but Committee meetings as a guest as he is not a member of either Committee. - 4.
+Lee Goddard commenced his position as Independent Director in January 2023.